 Now it came about, as she continued praying before the LORD, that Eli was watching her mouth.1 Samuel 1:12(NASB)

 Hannah was a woman beloved by her husband, but her bitter disappointment at being barren was exacerbated because her husband had a second wife who cruelly taunted her about her infertility.
-Hannah was a godly woman who trusted the Lord and participated in all the nation's feasts, festivals, and sacrifices... but her heart was troubled and she determined to pour out her grief to the Lord in prayer.
+Hannah was a godly woman who trusted the Lord and participated in all the nation's feasts, festivals, and sacrifices, but her heart was troubled and she determined to pour out her grief to the Lord in prayer.

 The distraught woman pleaded with God to give her the son she longed for, and in return she would give him back to the Lord all the days of his life.
-She no doubt knew of Sarah's joy at the birth of Isaac, and may have compared her situation with Rachel - Jacob's favourite wife whose humiliating barrenness was eventually removed with the arrival of baby Joseph.
+She no doubt knew of Sarah's joy at the birth of Isaac, and may have compared her situation with Rachel, Jacob's favourite wife, whose humiliating barrenness was eventually removed with the arrival of baby Joseph.

 Her earnest prayer could not be heard by Eli the old priest, who watched her moving mouth with interest.
-The spiritual state of the nation had become so shocking, that he did not consider she was a woman in anguish seeking the Lord in silent prayer.
+The spiritual state of the nation had become so shocking, he did not consider she was a woman in anguish seeking the Lord in silent prayer.
 He assumed she was drunk from strong liquor, like so many of Israel's unsanctified people.

-It was not long before the old prophet realised that Hannah's cry to God was serious and the Lord used him to comfort her and bid her go her way in peace - promising that God had heard her prayer and would answer her request.
+It was not long before the old prophet realised that Hannah's cry to God was serious and the Lord used him to comfort her and bid her go her way in peace, promising that God had heard her prayer and would answer her request.
 Hannah believed him and was soon rewarded with Samuel, her precious gift from God.

 What a shining example Hannah is to all who find themselves in distressing and painful situations.
-She was ready and willing to commit the desires of her heart to the Lord... and God not only fulfilled the desire of her heart, but used the son she would bear to play an important role in the history of her people and in God's own plan of redemption for all whose hope is in Him.
+She was ready and willing to commit the desires of her heart to the Lord, and God not only fulfilled the desire of her heart, but used the son she would bear to play an important role in the history of her people and in God's own plan of redemption for all whose hope is in Him.

-Heavenly Father and Lord of Hosts, thank You that You are a God who hears the cries of Your children and in Your grace You not only respond to our helplessness, but You use all things to work together for our benefit and for Your greater glory.
-Help me to live in an attitude of trusting prayer and I pray that You would align the desires of my heart to Your perfect will for my life.
-Thank You that through Christ we have continuous access to Your throne of grace, for mercy to find help in time of need.
+Heavenly Father and Lord of Hosts, thank You that You are a God who hears the cries of Your children and in Your grace, You not only respond to our helplessness, but You use all things to work together for our benefit and for Your greater glory.
+Help me to live in an attitude of trusting prayer, and I pray that You would align the desires of my heart to Your perfect will for my life.
+Thank You that through Christ I have continuous access to Your throne of grace, for mercy to find help in time of need.
 Keep me from selfish prayers.
 May I become fully dependent on You and may Your will be done in my life.
 This I ask in Jesus' name, AMEN.